dma-neves/nbody_problem_mpi/README.md

 **Programs**
   - **n-body serial:** Serial/sequential aglorithm with both the basic and reduced solutions integrated (switched between the solutions using the `REDUCED` flag).
   - **n-body basic:** Parallel version of the basic solution.
 Every particle only calculates their receiving forces.
   - **n-body reduced:** Parallel version of the reduced solution.
-Every particle calculates receiving and symmetrical forces, reducing the number of iterations required.
+Particle calculate receiving and symmetrical forces, reducing the number of iterations required.
   - **n-body render:** A particle trajectory renderer using the sequential reduced solution with some modifications (Not part of the assignment).
-A sequence of renderers of a 4 particle system can be seen above.
+A sequence of renders of a 4 particle system can be seen above.

 **Requirments**
   - Unix based OS.